kurtosis-tech/kurtosis/docs/docs/cli-reference/run.md

 ### Arguments

-Package behaviour can be customized by passing in arguments when running the package.
-To do so, pass in the package arguments as a JSON string to `kurtosis run`.
+Package behaviour can be customized by passing in JSON-serialized arguments when calling `kurtosis run`.

 For example, if your package's `run` function looks like this...